Electoral threshold: United States

-In the United States, as the majority of elections are conducted under the first-past-the-post system, legal electoral thresholds do not apply in the actual voting.
+In the United States, as the majority of elections are conducted under the first-past-the-post system, legal electoral thresholds do not apply.
+It is possible to be elected with less than half the votes in a district.

 However, several states have threshold requirements for parties to obtain automatic ballot access to the next general election without having to submit voter-signed petitions.
-The threshold requirements have no practical bearing on the two main political parties (the Republican and Democratic parties) as they easily meet the requirements, but have come into play for minor parties such as the Green and Libertarian parties.
-The threshold rules also apply for independent candidates to obtain ballot access.
+The threshold requirements have no practical bearing on the two main political parties (the Republican and Democratic parties) as they easily meet the requirements, but have come into play for the Green, Libertarian and other minor parties.
+The threshold rules also restrict independent candidates' access to the ballot.